 The acquisition price is 4.7% higher than the company's valuation.
 KJPP Rengganis, Hamid, and Partners as the independent consultant, said that the fair market value of PCL based on the adjusted book value method was $2.86 billion or 39.8 trillion rupiah.
 But it is considered reasonable because it is still below maximum deviation of 7.5% of the fair market value of PCL.

-KJPP Rengganis, Hamid and Partners considers the acquisition will improve ICBP’s market position in eight PCL locations.
+Valuation and advisory firm KJPP Rengganis, Hamid and Partners considers the acquisition will improve ICBP’s market position in eight PCL locations.
 It is also expected to drive the company's revenue and profit growth up by around 20% per year.

 However, the acquisition is also expected to increase ICBP’s debt to equity ratio (DER) and debt to assets ratio (DAR) significantly it is mostly funded by loans.